Hailey Bieber's Nail Artist Spills Her Top 5 Manicure Tips

 If you want to want to know what's trendy in nail art, you should follow Zola Ganzorigt (@nailsbyzola).
 I was first introduced to Ganzorigt via her most famous client, Hailey Bieber.

 When I asked Bieber about her nails during an interview last year, she mentioned Ganzorigt right away.
-"I do one thin layer of a color and then I rub chrome dust over it — well, my nail artist Zola does," Bieber explained in an interview over the summer.
-Since then, Ganzorigt and Bieber have been churning out viral nail trends left, right, and center, from glazed donut nails (pearlescent chrome), to the iterative chocolate glazed nails (brown chrome), to candy cane nails (red French tips).
+"I do one thin layer of a colour and then I rub chrome dust over it — well, my nail artist Zola does," Bieber explained in an interview over the summer.
+Since then, Ganzorigt and Bieber have been churning out viral nail trends left, right, and centre, from glazed doughnut nails (pearlescent chrome) to the iterative chocolate glazed nails (brown chrome), to candy cane nails (red French tips).

 Advertisement

-Here, Ganzorigt answers our most pressing questions about the big nail trends for 2023, her favorite nail polishes of all time, plus her newest creation: a press-on glazed donut manicure.
+Here, Ganzorigt answers our most pressing questions about the big nail trends for 2023, her favourite nail polishes of all time, plus her newest creation: a press-on glazed doughnut manicure.

 Go for an almond shape